marcosx1099/SQL-QueryData/README.md

 # QueryData
-The Sakila database is a sample database provided by MySQL.
-Help Eric fetch these details by answering the following queries.
+The Sakila database is a sample database provided by MySQL. fetch these details by answering the following queries.